finoramic/react-native-finoramic-sdk/README.md

   implementation 'com.google.android.gms:play-services-location:16.0.0'
   implementation 'com.google.android.gms:play-services-auth:16.0.1'
   implementation "com.android.support:appcompat-v7:26.1.0"
+  implementation 'com.android.support.constraint:constraint-layout:1.1.3'
   implementation "com.facebook.react:react-native:+"  // From node_modules
   implementation 'com.google.firebase:firebase-core:16.0.6
 }

 apply plugin: 'com.google.gms.google-services' // <--- this should be the last line
 ```
+NOTE: Any deviation in these versions may cause an error, please contact us if you need to use different versions.

 5. Check that react-native link linked the native module correctly
     - In android/settings.gradle, you should have